RhythMetrix/MTG-Proposal/README.md

-# [RhythMetrix]
+# MTG - Deck Maker

 Created by Ryan Ramirez and Cindy Nguyen.

 ## 🚀 Mission statement

-Our application, RhythMetrix is for people want to conceptualize a Magic of the Gathering card deck.
+Our application, MTG - Deck Maker is for people want to conceptualize a Magic of the Gathering card deck.
 It allows users to create a custom playing deck based on cards found in the game.

 ## API & React Router